glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## editor-field-navigation.py: Quick Field Navigation Add-on for Anki
+## editor-field-navigation: Quick Field Navigation Add-on for Anki

 Implements shortcuts that allow you to **navigate** through your **fields** in the card **editor**.